-And they’re not only changing the way companies do business, or how the world of finance operates.
+And they’re not only changing the way companies do business.
+Or how the world of finance operates.
 The world of crypto is shaking up everything it comes in contact with.

 And, perhaps most of all, marketing.

-Keep Up Or Get Left Behind
+Keep up with Crypto or Get Left Behind

 If there’s one term you’re guaranteed to see bandied about when it comes to crypto, it’s ICO (Initial Coin Offering).
 In 2017 alone, over $3.2 billion has been raised through the sale of blockchain-based digital tokens

 As an example of cryptocurrency’s own self-sustaining and rebranding powers, an ICO might also be referred to as an ITO (Initial Token Offering) or a TGE (Token Generation Event).
-The language is evolving as quickly as the technology, but there’s a reason beyond sheer innovation.
+The language is evolving as quickly as the technology.
+But there’s a reason beyond sheer innovation.

-The Social Media Crackdown
+The Social Media Crypto Crackdown

 Earlier this year, Facebook (and thus Instagram) implemented a policy of banning targeted adverts

-Governments across the globe have hesitated to even recognise the tech behind ICOs, let alone regulate the cryptocurrencies themselves.
+Governments across the globe have hesitated to even recognise the tech behind ICOs.
+Let alone regulate the cryptocurrencies themselves.
 This is why the Gibraltar Blockchain Exchange

-The language of crypto is constantly changing, for a very simple reason: content and context matters.
+The language of crypto is constantly changing.
+For a very simple reason: content and context matters.

-Content Is King
+For Digital Marketing and Crypto, Content Is Still King

 This is true in all marketing.
 But when it comes to crypto, you need content creators who know what they’re working with.
-Not just a way with words, but a finger on the pulse of the latest developments in all things cryptocurrency.
+Not just a way with words.
+But a finger on the pulse of the latest developments in all things cryptocurrency.

 Social INK can, and has been providing engaging content that works within this market.
-Getting the information out, correcting the misunderstandings, and getting attention back where it belongs.
+Getting the information out.
+Correcting the misunderstandings.
+And getting attention back where it belongs.

 Not that social media is the definitive market when it comes to ICOs, anyway.
 In fact, many industry analysts are sceptical that bans from Facebook and Twitter will have much effect.
-Core customers aren’t using those platforms, certainly not for cryptocurrency news and discussion.
+Core customers aren’t using those platforms.
+Certainly not for cryptocurrency news and discussion.

 For the more mainstream crowd, there is the opportunity to use blog posts, articles, podcasts, and other content to build trust.
 Getting a quote into the Financial Times or in a popular Forbes column never hurts, either.
 The ever-changing world of crypto means sometimes your audience needs to see it, watch it, and hear it to believe it.

-Content can be used throughout every stage of the marketing and sales process, from introducing newcomers to the world of blockchain technology to connecting with superfans who have dozens of token investments under their belt.
+Content can be used throughout every stage of the marketing and sales process.
+From introducing newcomers to the world of blockchain technology to connecting with superfans who have dozens of token investments under their belt.